About the Reliable Public Power Provider (RP3) Program

 - January: Utilities notified of score results

 - April/May: Designation status is officially active and lasts for three years.
-Utilities recognized at Engineering & Operations Technical Conference
+Utilities recognized at the Engineering & Operations Technical Conference.

 - Next three years: Utilities promote recognition in communities and to all stakeholders